The Legal Herald Logo

 Lawsuits For Families of Drunk Driving Victims

-An experienced drink driving accident attorney and contributor to Legal Herald, attorney contributor Bobby Thompson offered to share some general thoughts on the legal options for those who may ask themselves “can you sue a drunk driver?":
+An experienced drink driving accident attorney and contributor to Legal Herald, attorney contributor Jason Amala offered to share some general thoughts on the legal options for those who may ask themselves “can you sue a drunk driver?":

 “Losing a young person to a drunk driver is one of the worst tragedies a family can experience, yet it is one that far too many experience every year in the United States.
 When a drunk driving accident involves minors under the legal drinking age, it’s important to ask how they got their hands on the alcohol that night.
 The individuals who provide minors with alcohol must also be held responsible when the consumption of that alcohol results in someone else getting injured or killed, such as in a drunk driving accident.”

-Mr. Thompson explained, “In California, adults who serve or sell alcohol to minors can be held liable for damages in drunk driving lawsuits.
+Mr. Amala explained, “In California, adults who serve or sell alcohol to minors can be held liable for damages in drunk driving lawsuits.
 Because the adult’s decision to sell alcohol to someone under the legal drinking age played a role in the accident, they may be considered partly responsible for remuneration on the resulting damages.
 Those who have been injured by drunk drivers and the families of fatal drunk driving accident victims may have the option to sue the establishment (such as a bar or restaurant) or the individual (such as a party host) for giving a teen drunk driver alcohol on the date of the crash.”

 Got A Tip Or Questions